harmansandhu1896/solutions/README.md

 # solutions
-solutions to counting strokes of fence painting and permutation
+counting strokes of fence painting permutation
+Airplane sitting problem for family of 3 supposed to sit together.